 The question is, why?
 Why would a company in one of the most cost-sensitive and lowest profit-per-employee industries in the economy take such a big step in this direction?
 Was it to get ahead of potential legislation or regulation in states and localities throughout the country?
 Was it to become more aligned with cultural and regulatory norms in countries throughout the world as it looks to expand its international footprint?
 Was it to curry favor with particular segments of the current political conversation in this country?
 Maybe.
 Maybe all of those considerations went into the decision as they rightfully should within a major corporation.
 But, maybe it wasn’t about their brand perception or staying one step ahead of the regulators.
 Perhaps it was really about being an employer of choice and positioning itself to compete for the best talent available.

-Basically, a well-funded, well-orchestrated campaign over the last ten years has changed the narrative, which has changed the marketplace.
+A well-funded, well-orchestrated campaign over the last ten years has changed the narrative, which has changed the marketplace.
 The law didn’t force Yum!’s actions; in fact, lawmakers are lagging far behind the curve.
-The business reality that more expansive leave policies reside not only in the labor marketplace but also front and center in the expectations of desirable workers forced their hand.
-Again, the labor and activist community hasn’t won very many legislative, political or regulatory battles lately.
-It has, however, won the heart and minds of a significant part of the entry-level workforce.
-While the business community continues to win the shorter-term policy and political battles, it continues to lose the longer term war around the narrative.
-YUM! has significantly moved the marketplace with respect to this issue.
+The business reality is that more expansive leave policies reside not only in the labor marketplace but also front and center in the expectations of desirable workers forced their hand.
+Again, the labor and activist community hasn’t won very many legislative, political, or regulatory battles lately.
+It has, however, won the hearts and minds of a significant part of the entry-level workforce.
+While the business community continues to win the shorter-term policy and political battles, it continues to lose the longer-term war around the narrative.
+YUM! has significantly moved the marketplace concerning this issue.
 Others like Walmart and Disney have moved the hourly wage marketplace.
 Starbucks has moved the healthcare marketplace.